 Welcome back to Kaladesh.
 Is this your first time visiting?
-No worries, this Kaladesh Remastered Draft Guide will help you master the newest draft format on MTG Arena.
+No worries, this Kaladesh Remastered Draft Guide will take you on a trip, which will help you master this fun MTGA draft format.

 As you see, there’s plenty of stuff to see, so buckle up and let’s discover Kaladesh.